Wolverine971/9takes/src/blog/enneagram/enneagram-types-on-a-first-date.md

 <h2 style="padding: 0; margin-top: 1em">Enneagram Type 5: The Investigator</h2>

-The Investigator, known for their inquisitive nature and sharp intellect, sees a first date as an intriguing puzzle.
+The Investigator, stereotypically introverted and known for analytical mind, is likely nervous but has thoughtfully considered every aspect of the date.

 Their thoughts likely involve understanding their date's character, potential compatibility, and what exciting insights they might share.
 Their feelings might be a mix of curiosity and some apprehension, given their natural desire for privacy.

 In preparation, they might read up on their date's interests or select a tranquil, low-key setting for the meeting.
 Their conversations might revolve around intellectual pursuits, theories, or fascinating trivia.
 For the Investigator, a successful first date involves engaging in conversations and mutual learning.